torrens/nodeFileUploader/README.md

 # nodeFileUploader

-This is a simple node Express example showing how easy it to write a webserver that can handle file uploads.
+This is a simple node Express sample showing how easy it to write a webserver that can handle file uploads in Node.

 #Installation